How Interior Designers Can Use SEO + Photography to Attract Luxury Clients

 5. Start Blogging with Strategy

-Once you have compiled a list of keywords, start creating blog posts on the following topics: share before and after project transformations, outline your service offerings, outline your client experience, what it’s like to work with a designer, why clients should hire an interior designer, interior design tips and tricks only industry pros would know, project reveals that detail the design style and aesthetic, behind-the-scenes challenges, guides like “How to Design a Kid-Friendly Kitchen in Lakewood”
+Once you have compiled a list of keywords and optimized your website, take your keyword list and start creating blog posts and case studies around them.
+Some topic ideas include: before and after project transformations, outline your service offerings, outline your client experience, project reveals, what it’s like to work with a designer, common questions you get from clients, why clients should hire an interior designer, interior design tips and tricks only industry pros would know, project reveals that detail the design style and aesthetic, behind-the-scenes challenges, roundups of specific rooms or design themes you’ve designed over time, and guides like “How to Design a Kid-Friendly Kitchen in Lakewood”

 Pairing SEO with Visual Strategy